 Dalton holds the CSW from the Society of Wine Educators and the Advanced Certification from the Wine and Spirits Education Trust (WSET) and is certified by the Conseil Interprofessionnel du Vin de Bordeaux (CIVB) as an International Bordeaux Educator.
 In October 2008, he was honored with the Legend Award at the My Table Houston Culinary Awards.

 Dalton has taught, written, and consulted about wine since 1984.
-He has taught wine classes for the Rice University School of Continuing Studies since 1988 and sporadically for the Conrad Hilton School of Hotel and Restaurant Management at the University of Houston beginning in 2001.
+He has taught wine classes for the Rice University School of Continuing Studies (1988 – 2013) and sporadically for the Conrad Hilton School of Hotel and Restaurant Management at the University of Houston (beginning in 2001).
 He also teaches regularly under the auspices of The Wine School at l’Alliance Française.
 He writes about wine for Spec’s Update (Spec’s weekly email newsletter) and has been a contributor to My Table and Drinks magazines.
 He has consulted or taught classes for numerous area businesses including Pappas Restaurants, AIM, Backstreet Café, Continental Airlines, Fulbright & Jaworski, Accenture, Serono, UBS, and Merrill Lynch.
 Through his classes and writing, thousands of Texans – both consumers and members of the wine trade – have learned more about wine.

-In 2007, Dalton was instrumental in starting-up a women’s wine industry social and networking group – WOW (Women Of Wine) – with the charitable aim to support the Houston Area Women’s Center.
-While an active and even avid supporter, he would love to be a member but notes that he is “plumbed wrong.”
+In 2007, Dalton was instrumental in starting-up a women’s wine industry social and networking group – WOW (Women Of Wine) – with the charitable aim of supporting the Houston Area Women’s Center.
+While an active and even avid supporter of WOW, he would love to be a member but notes that he is “plumbed wrong.”

 An avid cook, Bear Dalton enjoys entertaining and collects books on wine and food.
-While he keeps some wine, he is more of a wine drinker than a wine collector.
-Dalton is a lay leader, lay Eucharistic minister, acolyte warden, and has served on the vestry of the Episcopal Church of the Epiphany.
+While he keeps some wine, he is much more a wine drinker than a wine collector.
+Dalton is a lay leader, lay Eucharistic minister, acolyte warden, and vestry member of the Episcopal Church of the Epiphany.
 He and his wife Carol own and ride Quarter Horses (and a Quarter-Walker).
-He is a member of several riding and western culture organizations.
+He enjoys writing about both wine and his Christian faith.